 - 2 How I write product reviews of things I don’t own (video):

 - 3 Step 0: The golden rule to making sales with product reviews that you don’t own:

 - 6 Writing your own reviews on products you don’t own (blueprint):

 - The key to making this work is to review products you don’t own in a niche topic you do know a lot about.

-- Create a compelling title for your product review.
+- Create a compelling title for your product review using the product (and keyword of it).

 - Provide a short disclaimer that says you didn’t buy the product (this is how we keep it ethical).